Let's Talk

 👉 Utility-based Agents

-A utility-based agent evaluates different outcomes and chooses the one that maximizes overall utility.
-They help balance multiple goals and adapt to changing conditions, making them flexible and efficient.
+A utility-based agent evaluates possible outcomes and selects the one that maximizes overall utility.
+It balances multiple goals and adapts to changing conditions efficiently.

 Businesses that operate in decision-intensive environments with multiple objectives can build AI agents of this type to achieve their goals efficiently.